 My fifth grade teacher gave me more personal attention than any teacher I had had previously.
 The funny thing is, I think many of her students could say the same.
 She had a way of making you feel like the most special person in the classroom.

-For me, a large part of that special feeling was her support of my love for reading and writing.
-Other teachers had acknowledged it, but Mrs. Loveday made me feel like I was such a spectacular writer, it was surely my destiny to become the next Charles Dickens.
+For me, a large part of that special feeling was her support for my love of reading and writing.
+Other teachers had acknowledged it, but Mrs. Loveday made me feel like I was such a spectacular writer, I would surely become the next Charles Dickens.
 She kept a special corner of her room filled with beanbags, and when I finished my other work early, I was allowed to spend the downtime loafing on these cushions, eating angel food cake that she brought to us.
 Some of my fondest memories.